K Street-Ivy City Line: History

-During the COVID-19 pandemic, the route was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
-On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
-Weekend service was later suspended on March 21, 2020.
-Additional service and weekend service was restored on August 23, 2020.
+During the COVID-19 pandemic, both Routes D4 and D8 were reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
+On March 18, 2020, both lines were further reduced to operate on its Sunday schedule.
+Weekend service on both lines were later suspended on March 21, 2020.
+Additional service and weekend service was restored on August 23, 2020 but D4 service to Dupont Circle was still suspended.